Choosing the right paint color can bring a tired room back to life, and can make an outdated kitchen with oak cabinets look updated.

 You can check out more about Rainwashed here.

-If you’re looking for a green that has a little more pop, check out Sherwin William’s Mint Condition paint.
+If you’re looking for a green that is super in style for 2025, check out Sherwin William’s Clary Sage paint.

-This brighter green shade is another cool color that will accent your cabinets instead of tempering the colors in the wood like a warm color will.
+This mid-tone green shade is another cool color that will accent your cabinets instead of tempering the colors in the wood like a warm color will.

-If you’re someone who likes a little bit of color on your walls, this shade will do the trick.
+If you’re someone who likes a little bit of color on your walls, this color will do the trick.

 4. Charcoal Blue (SW2739)